 When asked about her observations of preventing malaria in pregnancy among her patients, Amichia’s response is forthright.
 “I’ve noticed a decrease in malaria among women who adhere to my advice: those who come for monthly visits during pregnancy, take the malaria prevention pills, and use ITNs at home.
 My main challenge is getting women to come to the health center early in their pregnancies.”

-Among 36 African countries that reported on IPTp coverage levels in 2018, an estimated 31 percent of eligible pregnant women received the recommended three or more doses of IPTp, compared with 22 percent in 2017 and two percent in 2010, indicating considerable improvement in country uptake of this intervention.
+Among 36 African countries that reported on IPTp coverage levels in 2018, an estimated 31% of eligible pregnant women received the recommended three or more doses of IPTp, compared with 22% in 2017 and 2% in 2010, indicating considerable improvement in country uptake of this intervention.

 With continued support, clear guidelines in countries, strong training and mentoring of health providers, and the antimalaria drugs available at health facilities, more pregnant women like Boni will be reached each year with this lifesaving intervention.

 Sources: WHO World Malaria Report 2019, PMI, and PMI Impact Malaria

 Header Photo Caption: Midwife Amichia Solange and her patient Boni Awa smile together outside Mouyassue Rural Health Center in Côte d’Ivoire.
 Credit: Mwangi Kirubi, PMI Impact Malaria